bradyep/check-bs-map-plays/README.md

 ## Usage

-1. Start off by running locally which will ask you for your mapperId:
+1. Start off by running locally which will ask you for your BeatSaver mapperId:
    ```bash
    npm start
    ```